RBZ-99/RBZ-99/README.md

  **I am Rushikesh B. Zawar**
  I am a student pursuing **Masters in Computer Vision** at **Carnegie Mellon University (CMU)** (2023-2024).
 I have previously completed Bachelor's in Computer Science and a Master's in Biological Sciences at BITS Pilani, Pilani Campus, India.

- I am actively looking for internship opportunities!
+** I am actively looking for internship opportunities!
+**

 **Experience**:
-I have also worked on **Deepfake detection** from **GANs, Diffusion, Faceswap,etc** methods and developed a novel a diffusion based detector and also deployed some models used in production at a startup.
+I have worked on **Deepfake detection** from **GANs, Diffusion, Faceswap,etc** methods and developed a novel a diffusion based detector and also deployed some models used in production at a startup.

 I also work on **Continual Learning** in **Computer Vision** at **Harvard University**.

 I previously worked on **fraud detection** as an **Applied Scientist** at **Amazon**.